Best Online Savings Accounts Comparison Updated March, 2010

 Interest Rate Caps

-While online savings accounts tend to pay more then in-person savings accounts, the interest rates are nowhere near as high in 2009 as they were in times before the recession and the fall of the stock market.
-In 2006, 2007 and even into 2008, it was possible to find online savings accounts or money market accounts that offered an interest rate somewhere between three percent and five percent.
+While online savings accounts tend to pay more than in-person savings accounts, the interest rates are nowhere near as high in 2009 as they were in times before the recession and the fall of the stock market.
+In 2006, 2007, and even into 2008, it was possible to find online savings accounts or money market accounts that offered an interest rate somewhere between three percent and five percent.

-As of October 2009, a three percent interest rate would be considered quite high, with average rates hovering between one percent and 2.5 percent.
-While these rates are good for an FDIC insured account where your money is safe, the rates may not match the rate-of-return you could get with other investments.
+Though online savings account rates are good for an FDIC insured account where your money is safe, the rates may not match the rate-of-return you could get with other investments.
 You will need to weigh the risks of other higher return investments with the relative safety, but lower interest, growth of online savings accounts to determine whether this investment option is the right choice for your money.

 Evaluating Online Savings Account Restrictions